buzdugan/weekend_box_office/README.md

 ## Problem Description
-This is a simple project which takes data from the the website provided above and transforms it in order to visualize the movie distributors distribution by number of top grossing films over the weekend as well as a ranking of the top grossing films.
+This is a simple project which takes data from the the website provided above and transforms it in order to visualize the performance of movie distributors from 2017 onwards.
+The dashboards displays the total weekend earnings by week, the distribution of total earnings, the number of weekly top rank category and maximum weekly number of movies.

 ## Project Objective
-The aim of the project is to handle the ingestion, processing and data analysis, including a dashboard for data visualizations, in order to answer several questions about the top films released in the UK since 2017.
+The aim of the project is to handle the x, processing and data analysis, including a dashboard for data visualizations, in order to answer several questions about the top films released in the UK since 2017.

 ## Technologies